gipfeli-io/documentation/docs/infrastructure/frontend-deployment.md

 3. After this, the deployment starts, boots up our new image as a new CloudRun pod, performs healthchecks and gracefully replaces the previous running pod with our new pod, redirecting all traffic to this pod.

-:::tip Sonarcloud
+:::tip SonarCloud

-Because we do not use coverage analysis in the frontend as we do in the backend, we can use Sonarcloud's automatic scan.
+Because we do not use coverage analysis in the frontend as we do in the backend, we can use SonarCloud's automatic scan.
-This is the default for any repository that is configured within Sonarcloud and executes automatically on each action run.
+This is the default for any repository that is configured within SonarCloud and executes automatically on each action run.
 It will also automagically create a comment on every pull request with a short summary.

 :::